lamir-workshop/2024_lamir_beat_tutorial/README.md

 }
 ```

-run the script by specifying in which dataset you want to finetune it:
+run the script by specifying which dataset you want to finetune it:

 ```bash
 python finetune.py --dataset=brid